GunPocket/MLCar/README.md

 - `Assets/Scripts/`: Contém todos os scripts C# utilizados no projeto.
   - `CarAgent.cs`: Script que define o comportamento do agente do carro utilizando ML-Agents.
-  - `CarEnvironment.cs`: Script que configura o ambiente para o treinamento dos carros.
-  - `Wall.cs`: Script que detecta colisões com paredes para encerrar episódios.
+  - `CarAgentGizmos.cs`: Script que desenha gizmos para visualizar os raycasts e vetores no editor do Unity.

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo LICENSE para mais detalhes.

 ---

-# Unity Car Simulation Project with Neural Networks
+# Unity Car Simulation Project with ML-Agents

 ## About the Project

-This project implements a car simulation in Unity using neural networks.
-The cars are trained to navigate an environment using ML-Agents, a Unity Technologies reinforcement learning toolkit.
+This project implements a car simulation in Unity using neural networks with ML-Agents.
+The goal of this project was to understand how ML-Agents works when training a car to drive with semi-realistic physics.
+The project achieved its learning objective and provided valuable insights into using ML-Agents for physical simulations.

 ## Features